-- A minimum of 120 hours must be completed to graduate. - NAD students should explore minors or double majors to make productive use of the credits you need to get to 120 hours - Your adviser will use Degree Works to monitor General Education requirements (GE) - Be sure to contact your academic adviser and/or financial aid counselor if you have questions.
-Curriculum Guide
+- A minimum of 120 hours must be completed to graduate. - NAD students should explore minors or double majors to make productive use of the credits you need to get to 120 hours - This program will be reflected in Degree Works. - Be sure to contact your academic adviser and/or financial aid counselor if you have questions.